• Skip to primary navigation

 And since you can only fit one at a time in the air fryer, I decided to reduce the size of my recipe, which originally made 2 loaves.
 But that was easy enough.

-My answer: no. The basket feels redundant when using a cake pan.
+No, not for the Instant Pot.
+The basket feels redundant when using a cake pan.
 The Instant Pot liner alone does the trick.
 I do however use a trivet to raise the cake pan from bottom of the Instant Pot liner and to promote air circulation all around it.
+If you have a different type of air fryer you might still need the basket, so use your best judgment for this.

 This took the longest to figure out.
 I did start out using the air fry function and it does make a good banana bread.
 If you want to try this, I air fried for 30 minutes at 350F.
 The top crust was VERY brown and the inside was slightly under done.
 If I try again, it will be at 325F for 35-40 minutes.